First Year Seminar

 First Year Seminar Instructor

-Both our Quincy and Plymouth campuses have Academic Advisors who assist students in in taking ownership of their educational opportunities, becoming a member of the Quincy College academic community, and realizing their academic and professional potential.
-All students are encouraged to meet with an Academic Advisor as they select courses, decide their program of study, and explore both academic and career options.
+Both our Quincy and Plymouth campuses have full-time Academic Advisors who assist students in in taking ownership of their educational opportunities, becoming a member of the Quincy College academic community, and realizing their academic and professional potential.
+All new students are strongly encouraged to meet with an Academic Advisor as they select courses, decide their program of study, and explore both academic and career options.

 Whether a student has chosen their program of study, or is still exploring program options, all students should communicate and meet regularly with their course instructors.
 Quincy College’s talented faculty are experts in their field and can assist students as they navigate their classes and develop their educational plan.
+Faculty are also available to meet with students virtually.

 Quincy College Core Curriculum